Mayowa-Taiwo/Paginated-Reports-SSRS-ReportBuilder/README.md

-# Paginated Report Use Cases
+# Paginated Reports from OLTP databases
-Illustrating the Versatility of Paginated Reports to help small scale businesses and start up jump start their business Intelligence development process.
+Personal project to develope sample reports from Operational data source, in this instance, AdventureWorks.